dhimmel/psb-manuscript/manuscript.md

 ### Yihsuan Tsai (Shannon)

 This is Shannon from UNC at Chapel Hill.
-I'm a bioinformatics scientis at [UNC lineberger cancer center](https://lbc.unc.edu/).
+I'm a bioinformatics scientist at [UNC lineberger cancer center](https://lbc.unc.edu/).
 My recent research project could be found at PSB poster section #69.
 It's about using methylation data to predict tumor infiltrating lymphocytes, which is highly correlated with patient survival in Melanoma.